fbeaufume/spring-graphql-sample/README.md

 ![Application domain model](doc/domain-model.png)

+GraphQL features:
+- A single GraphQL schema in `src/main/resources/library.graphqls`
+- Several basic queries on books, authors and editors
-The application embeds GraphiQL a GraphQL client UI, for easy querying.
+- The application embeds GraphiQL, a GraphQL client UI, for easy querying

 No external database is requires as the application uses an embedded in-memory H2 database.

+The business data are in `src/main/resources/data.sql`

 ## Usage